harshvaghanii/splitwise/readme.md

     - Allow users to perform transactions in different currencies.
 4. **Enhanced Analytics**:
     - Provide detailed expense reports and summaries.
+5. **Integration Testing**:
+    - Plan to implement integration tests to verify interactions between application layers (Controller, Service, Repository).

 ---

 ## **Conclusion**

 The Splitwise Clone successfully implements core functionality for managing shared expenses and balances between users.
 By leveraging modern technologies like Spring Boot, JWT, and PostgreSQL, the project is secure, scalable, and ready for future enhancements.
 This project demonstrates strong adherence to clean architecture and industry best practices.

 ---